arrow arrow arrow arrow

 ~Ancestral Roots of Certain American Colonists Who Came to America before 1700, Frederick Lewis Weis, 28:30, 77:30, 149:29, 215:30 160

 • Background Information.
+733

-In John, the Younger, Fitz Alan's father's lifetime, John was married to Matilda, daughter of Theobald de Butiler and Rohese de Verdon.
+In John, the Younger, Fitz Alan was married to Matilda, daughter of Theobald de Butiler and Rohese de Verdon.
 He was a minority at the time of his father's death, and from 16 June to 29 Sep 1240, the Shropshire estates of John Fitz Alan, deceased were in the hands of John le Strange, Sheriff of Shrosphire, who had acknowledged himself responsible for the issues of the "manors and Castles" of Oswestry, Clun, Shrawardine and Montford, at this time.
 This is confirmed by the Pipe Rolls of 1241-1244.

-The Writ that certifies John Fitz Alan the younger to his majority is dated 3 May 1244.
+The Writ that certifies John Fitz Alan, the younger, to his majority is dated 3 May 1244.
 He then was fined £1000 for livery and seizin of his Father's lands and Castles.
 At that time John le Strange was, by a Patent of 24 May 1244, ordered to give up to John Fitz Alan the Castles of Oswestry, Clun and Shrawardine.
 Also, in the partition of the Estates of Earl Hugh de Albini, Arundel Castle fell to his share.
 This Castle was given to him by a Patent of 24 May 1244.

 John Fitz Alan, the younger, was one of the Barons who accompanied King Henry III into Gascony.
 His name is among the who had the Letters of Protection which were usual on such occasions.
 Ge was given in a Charter dated at Bazats, 28 Jan 1254, which gave him the privilege of Free-Warren, in a number of manors of Upton Magna, Wroxeter, Cound, Harnage, Acton Round, Rodington and Shrewardine in Cheshire as well as Norton in Oxfordshire, Lavinton in Wiltshire, Troghford in Cheshire and Stokes in Sussex.